V-Sekai/manuals/decisions/20230527-godot-test-game.md

-# Create a 12x12 meter 3D demo map with 2-meter-high obstacles and walls
+# Proposed: Create a 12x12 meter 3D demo map with 2-meter-high obstacles and walls

 ## Metadata